Adam Levine and Behati Prinsloo Are Expecting Baby No. 2

-Adam Levine and Behati Prinsloo are going for round two…as parents.
-The 28-year-old Victoria’s Secret angel announced on Wednesday night that she’s pregnant and expecting her second child with the 38-year-old Maroon 5 member.
+Adam Levine and Behati Prinsloo are going for round two… as parents.
+The 28-year-old Victoria’s Secret model announced on Wednesday night that she’s pregnant and expecting her second child with the 38-year-old Maroon 5 member.

 The announcement, posted to Instagram, showed Prinsloo taking a mirror selfie in a colorful bikini while flaunting her growing baby bump.
 She appropriately captioned the shot, “ROUND 2…..”